Jonathan-Weinstein/vktest/VK_EXT_raster_multisample.md

 I don't think any implementors that support some form of mixed samples are currently looking at a VkFramebufferMixedSamplesCombinationNV in the pipeline state since I think they only support one of the two existing modes.

+I don't feel strongly however this functionality is exposed, as long as it can be exposed somehow.